BiancaZimmer/masterthesis/code_mh_main/README.md

 - added preprocessing.py which is a complete pipeline to preprocess a data set for the flask app
 - added the crop_to_square() function in helpers.py
+- changed the cnn_model.py to models.py:
+  - added functions to fit a vgg16 and inception v3 via transferlearning
+  - changed the image preprocessing function, so it can convert images to rgb or grayscale depending on the use case
+  - changed eval functions so they can also handle rgb pictures + models